 Aaron Winn, Head of Technology Immobilienscout24

-Request a preliminary interview now.
+Request a preliminary talk for an Allyship training now.

 We get to know each other and clarify your goals.
 In the process, we talk about a training format that suits you.